-Graphic designers create artwork or designs for published, printed or electronic media such as magazines, brochures, television advertisements and websites.
+Graphic designers create artwork or designs for printed and electronic media such as magazines, television and websites.

 Pay for graphic designers varies depending on skills, experience and employer.

 Graphic designers usually earn between $65,000 and $105,000 a year.